Pentanogmius: History and naming

 The first remains that now fall under the name Pentanogmius were found in the English Lower Chalk and described in 1850 as Plethodus pentagon.
 In 1877 Edward Drinker Cope named Anogmius evolutus from a let mandibular ramus found in the Niobrara Formation of Kansas, taking note of its less curved morphology compared to the other Anogmius species known at the time.
 As Anogmius was preoccupied, the name was eventually changed to Ananogmius and then Bananogmius.
 Later, Bananogmius polymicrodus was declared a synonym of B. evolutus.
 Material previously referred to Osmeroides was also referred to Anogmius with notable similarities to B. evolutus, however the specimen in question was destroyed during the bombing of Munich in WW2.
 Over the years a lot of material has been referred to P. evolutus including several well preserved skeletons, making it both the most abundant and best understood members of its family.

 Plethodus pentagon was revised in the year 2000, determined to be a distinct genus and named Pentanogmius and a year later Louis Taverne determined that both Bananogmius evolutus and Bananogmius crieleyi (named by Applegate in 1970) did not match the autapomorphies defining Bananogmius and must instead represent a different genus of plethodid fish.
 In follow-up publications, Taverne officially includes both "B." evolutus and "B." crieleyi in the genus Pentanogmius.
-P. furcatus represents a second European species from Bohemia and was originally discovered in 1878.
-In 2009 Joseph Fritsch and Kris Howe collected another specimen of Pentanogmius, put on display at the Perot Museum of Nature and Science.
+P. furcatus represents a second European species from Bohemia and was originally discovered in 1878 by Antonin Fritsch.
+In 2009 Joseph Fritsch (unrelated to Antonin) and Kris Howe collected another specimen of Pentanogmius, put on display at the Perot Museum of Nature and Science.
 This specimen from the Britton Formation is the currently oldest known species of Pentanogmius and was described as Pentanogmius fritschi in 2016.